Followers

 Dump Trump 'cos he's a chump (with Bohemian Trumpsody)

-Let me say this please, Trump's desire to make America great again is akin to masturbation: It feels great for a while but ultimately you are left on your own.
-He is still hands-on the phallus of the USA but it is slowing going down.
-The rest of the world, much to his apparent surprise and eventual recognition, are prepared to also play hardball and basically give him the finger.
+The rest of the world, much to his apparent surprise and eventual recognition, are preparing to also play hardball and basically give him the finger.
 Sure, his trade is good to have but his hubris is proving unacceptably hard to swallow.
-As the rest of the world adjusts, the USA might just need new friends, whilst Trump's actions at home, with removal of food aid and health assistance, may lead to intolerance by the masses, making me think he wants to actually break the USA; indeed, many ask when does friendship become a traitor's action.
+As the rest of the world adjusts, the USA might just need new friends, whilst Trump's actions at home, with removal of food aid, health assistance and heavy handed homeland actions and directives may lead to intolerance by the masses, making me think he wants to actually break the USA; indeed, many ask when does friendship become a traitor's action.

-TRUMP WON, ALLOWED TO DO SO BY A JUDICIAL SYSTEM THAT IS NOT FIT FOR PURPOSE AND AN AMERICAN VOTING POPULATION THAT DEFIES (my) UNDERSTANDING.
-GOOD LUCK USA!
 TRUMP LOVES TRUMP and his ego knows no bounds - he and his coterie will ruin America, your reputation, your economy and your former friends' desire to care about you.
 Why did you do this to yourselves America?

 Trump is open about his America comes first policy and his nationalistic desires are well documented.